Powerlearnproject/se-day1-assignment-wanjikufaith-dev/README.md

 Product manager defines the software vision , prioritises  features and  ensures the final product meets business and user needs . key responsibilities include gathering and analysing customer requirements , defining the product roadmap and prioritising features , communication between developers , designers and stakeholder.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+IDEs and VCS both play a crucial role in improving efficiency, collaboration and overall quality of code .
+IDE is a software suite that provides developers with essential tools to write , edit debug and compile code efficiently examples Visual Studio code .
+IDEs are of importance because they provide built in debuggers and testing frameworks to identify and fix errors, have features like codefolding that help maintain clean and readable code , supports multiple programming languages and libraries making it easier to switch between projects.
+VCS help developers track , manage and collaborate on code changes over time example Git, GitHub , GitLab VCS are important since they maintaima detailed record of all code changes allowing developers to revert previous versions if need be , enables multiple developers to work on the same project without conflict as It provides branching and merching capabilities and every change is recorded with commit messages making it easier to track changes and why
+Using IDE improves productivity while a VCS ensures efficient collaboration and code management.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+1. Keeping up with rapid technological changes - tech industry evolves too quickly making it hard to be updated -solution is to keep continuous learning through online courses , certifications and tech blogs.
+Attending webinats , hackathons conferences and engaging in open source project
+2. Managing complex codebases- large projects have complex and difficult to maintain codebases - solution following best practices like modular designs and solid practices , using version control system e.g git and documentation
+3. software is vulnerable to cyber threats and data breaches - solution implementing se purity practices like encryption ,authentication and security audits

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Unit testing can be defined as individual testing of  components or  functions of a program to verify that they work correctly so as to fix bugs early in development-
+Integration testing is defined as testing how  different units or modules interact with each other to ensure that integrated components function correctly as a whole
+System testing is described as testing the entire system as a whole after integration to endure that the software meets all functional and non functional requirements
+Acceptance testing is defined as final testing done before the software is released ensuring it meets user and business requirements ; this validatesthat the system is ready for deployment

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is the process of crafting effective prompts to communicate with Ai models e.g chatgpt prompt engineering is important as it
+1. enhances ai output quality leading to accurate relevant and coherent responses
+2. improves efficiency and productivity saving time by generating High quality drafts faster
+3. enables customisation and control by specification
+4. reduces ai biases and misinterpretation minimising ambiguity reducing chances of misleading or biased response

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Explain blockchain - vague prompt
+Explain blockchain in simple steps and provide examples - improved prompt the improved prompt is effective since its clear and specific thus providing context and relevant details , this reduces misinterpretation and bias , it also guides AI to break down complex steps with specification structured for better readability.